geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part6.md

 We have discussed 3 types of services so far.
 All built on top of simple relational databases, which can be used in any cloud or on-prem dependent on your company's need for scale, failover semantics, cost management, etc.

-That original MSFT architecture team explicitly stated (in their epiphany-reveal meeting): <b><i>We know we are going to have relational databases in the mix.
+That original Microsoft architecture team explicitly stated (in their epiphany-reveal meeting): <b><i>We know we are going to have relational databases in the mix.
 That is a given.
 How far can we push *only* having those vs all of these other systems that raise both complexity and risk of downtime?</i></b>

 The answer, as it turns out, was (and is still) “pretty dang far”.